w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Refer to the CRPD as a resource where students can find access to information as a  fundamental right of people with disabilities.
 Link this references to the corresponding international, regional and local policies that apply in your zone.
-Emphasize on  success cases from  companies, entities and organizations that have incorporated accessibility into their products and services, and underline how their social perception has drammatically increased.
+Emphasize on  success cases from  companies, entities and organizations that have incorporated accessibility into their products and services, and underline how their social perception has dramatically increased.

 ##### Suggested activities